 - Thrombectomy - surgical removal of a clot

 If you are diagnosed with a venous clot, your doctor may refer you to a hematologist, a doctor who specializes in treating blood diseases.
-People diagnosed with arterial disease who are at risk for developing a clot in their arteries may have several doctors involved in their care, including a cardiologist (a doctor who specializes in conditions of the heart) and possibly a hematologist.
+People diagnosed with arterial disease who are at risk for developing a clot in their arteries may have several doctors involved in their care, including a cardiologist (a doctor who specializes in conditions of the heart), a neurologist, and possibly a hematologist.

-For some patients, participating in a clinical trial provides access to experimental therapies.
+For some patients, participating in a clinical trial provides access to novel therapies.
 If diagnosed, you can talk with your doctor about whether joining a clinical trial is right for you.back to top

 Are Blood Clots Preventable?